redhat-apac-stp/rosa-with-aws-transit-gateway/README.md

 6. Install the latest AWS CDK (e.g., sudo npm install -g aws-cdk)
 7. Install the latest ROSA CLI from https://github.com/openshift/rosa/
 8. Install the latest OC CLI from https://mirror.openshift.com/pub/openshift-v4/clients/ocp/stable/
-9. Create a SSH key pair in the AWS console which will be used later for connecting to the bastion host and store this key securely on your local machine.
+9. Create a SSH key pair in the AWS console which will be used later for connecting to the bastion host and store this key securely (chmod 400) on your local machine.
 Also define a custom environment variable to point to the name of the key (e.g., bastion-rsa-key)

 	BASTION_KEY=bastion-rsa-key